 Once you’ve got the meat on the griddle, press into the meat with your spatula.
 It’s important to have a wide-set, sturdy spatula for Smash Burgers; you don’t want to lose too much juice and ruin the flavor.
 You’re going to need something practically designed for the job: heavy, metal, and weighted.

 When the bottom becomes a crispy brown after a few minutes, flip, salt, and add cheese.
 This time you’re looking for a perfect melt on the cheese before pulling your burger off the skillet.
 My suggestion is to toast your buns along the edge of the skillet right after you place your cheese, giving you the perfect toasted breading.

 Reviews of the Best Smash Burger Spatulas

-Flexible, durable, and strong are the top three words to describe the Dexter Russell Hamburger Turner.
-With a 6×3″ stainless steel surface, this tool is perfect for flattening Smash Burgers to perfection.
-Designed to flex at the workstation, you can confidently work the edge under your burgers without worrying about flexing at the handle.
+Ergonomic, durable, and strong are the top three words to describe the Sasquash ‘Mammoth’ Hamburger Turner.
+With a 5×5″ stainless steel surface, this tool is perfect for flattening Smash Burgers to perfection.

-The Rosewood handle isn’t just there for looks – although it does get bonus points for presentation.
-With brass compression rivets securing the blade to the 5” handle, you can focus more on control and less on wrist tension when getting stubborn burgers off the back burner.
+The ergonomic handle isn’t just there for looks – although it does get bonus points for presentation.
+It’s designed to fit comfortably in your hand, so you can focus more on control and less on wrist tension when getting stubborn burgers off the back burner.

-I consider the Dexter Russell Hamburger Turner the best overall for Smash Burgers not only because of its size but especially because of the weight.
-At 7.05 ounces, it may at first seem like a hefty addition to your grilling needs.
+When looking for a restaurant-grade spatula, the Sasquash ‘Mammoth’ is a great choice not only because of its size but especially because of the weight.
+At one full pound, it may at first seem like a hefty addition to your grilling needs.
 However, when it comes to keeping the flavor in the fat of a burger, you want the press to come from the weight of the tool as opposed to pressing hard on it.